oasis-tcs/sarif-spec/Workflow.md

     4. Rename the “provisional” draft to the next version number (in this example, renaming `sarif-v1.0-wd02-provisional.docx` to `sarif-v1.0-wd03-provisional.docx`).

-* This process (with additional details) will be documented in the file `Workflow.md` in the repository.
+* This process will be documented in the file `Workflow.md` in the repository.

 * Changes to this process will be requested by opening an issue in the repository, and must be approved at a TC meeting.